 The Finance Director oversees the daily operations of the Finance Department by supervising and assisting the Accounting Manager, Account Clerk III, and Secretary with their various responsibilities.
 One of the most important responsibilities of the Finance Director is development of the Jail's annual budget.
 The budget affects every division within the Jail and each division depends on the Finance Director to include the funding required for its daily operations in the Jail's budget.
-Other responsibilities of the Finance Director include preparing the Comprehensive Annual Financial Report (CAFR), purchasing and procurement of jail resources, development and review of financial policies, preparing monthly financial reports, as well as presenting financial updates to Board Members at quarterly Board Meetings.
+Other responsibilities of the Finance Director include assisting the Jail's auditors with the annual external audit of the Jail's financial records, preparing the Comprehensive Annual Financial Report (CAFR), purchasing and procurement of jail resources, development and review of financial policies, preparing monthly financial reports, as well as presenting financial updates to Board Members at quarterly Board Meetings.